Get ready to move!

 In addition to this, we hold a number of different inter-house sporting events throughout the year, this stimulates healthy competition and sportsmanship amongst our pupils.

-Providing our pupils with high quality PE is something we pride ourselves with here at Gems Didcot Primary Academy.
+Providing our pupils with high quality PE is something we pride ourselves with here at Didcot Primary Academy.
 As a result, we have seen a positive impact upon our pupils physical and mental health, with the majority achieving age-related expectations.
 Furthermore, with increasing opportunities and consistent lesson structure, it has increased the percentage of pupils working above the expected level.

 With tailored opportunities for all, our pupils are able to take their learning into their own hands by participating in our daily mile, taking part in our weekly challenges and attending extra-curricular sports clubs, which has positively impacted our pupil’s fitness levels.
 The percentage of pupils attending after-school clubs has increased substantially and strong links have been made through external providers to further their skills and passion in the sports that they love.

-Through healthy competition both internally and externally through links with the community, we have seen our pupils not just increase their skills but also learn the value of good sportsmanship - something we think is very important here at Gems.
+Through healthy competition both internally and externally through links with the community, we have seen our pupils not just increase their skills but also learn the value of good sportsmanship - something we think is very important here at DPA.
 Our inter-house competitions have also allowed our pupils to form bonds with other pupils across the year groups, this has enabled our younger pupils to have role models within the school who can model safe use of equipment and help progress their skills.

 School Games Mark 2018/19